 To assist the President in deciding his course of action on a bill, OMB requests that each stakeholder agency submit its recommendation for the President's action on the bill.
 OMB requests a formal views letter from the lead agency or agencies.
 This letter must be signed by the head of the agency or another Presidential appointee.
-All formal enrolled bill views letters must specifically provide a recommendation as to whether the President should approve/sign or disapprove/veto the enrolled bill.
-OMB also requests views from other affected agencies, which may be provided informally.
+All formal enrolled bill views letters must provide a specific recommendation as to whether the President should approve/sign or disapprove/veto the enrolled bill.
+The enrolled bill views letters should also contain: (1) an analysis of the significant features of the bill; (2) a comparison of the enrolled bill with Administration proposals, if any, on the same subject; and (3) identification of any factors that make it necessary or desirable for the President to act by a particular date.
+Agencies' enrolled bill views letters are privileged communication, and agencies should be guided accordingly in determining their content.
+OMB also requests views from other affected agencies, which may provide their recommendations informally.
+Such agencies may indicate approval, no objection, no comment, or defer to a lead agency informally.

 OMB prepares a memorandum to the President for each enrolled bill which includes a summary of the bill, analysis of significant provisions in the bill, and agency and OMB recommendations for Presidential action on the bill.
-Any agency recommending disapproval of a bill or the issuance of a signing statement must submit for clearance a statement for the President.
+Any agency recommending disapproval of a bill or the issuance of a signing statement must submit for clearance a statement for the President, and early indication of this intention, including when a bill is circulated to agencies for views prior to floor consideration, is extremely helpful.